 link for more information.

-If you need an advising appointment for something other than simple questions or something that can be handled during walk in advising, please make an academic advising appointment using our new system, Advisor Trac.
+If you need an advising appointment for something other than simple questions or something that cannot be handled during walk in advising, please make an academic advising appointment using Advisor Trac.
 You will need your OU Email, or "Net ID" and email password to log on.

 Do I need permission to take a course at another school?

 Pre-business students may complete lower level courses at other institutions while attending OU.
 New OU students should familiarize themselves with SBA transfer policies by meeting with an academic adviser and/or carefully reading the appropriate section of the Undergraduate Catalog before taking courses at another school.
 Do not make scheduling decisions based upon assumptions.
 Transfer guides for Michigan community colleges are posted on the Registrar’s website.
 However, once admitted to the SBA, business majors must complete all remaining core, major and business minor course requirements for their degree at OU.

 for another school if wishing to take courses for just one semester.

 What is Major Standing and how do I apply?

 In order to become eligible to earn a degree in the SBA a student must apply and be approved for admission to one of the currently offered business majors.
 Once admitted to any SBA major, a student has “major standing” status in the School.

 - Successful completion of the writing requirement, WRT160, the ACHIEVE courses, SBC 199, SBC 299, and the business pre-core courses (a minimum grade of 2.0 in each course and its prerequisite if any)